Hoisting is something you will stumble across millions of times whether you are writing your own code or during an interview.

 When it comes to hoisting, it's important to understand that declaration and assignment are different things.
 When we declare variables in JavaScript they are moved to the top of the scope while the assignments stay where they are.

-When the browser JavaScript engine starts reading the code, first of all, it will find the variable or function declarations and stores them in a memory which will be used later on.
+When the browser JavaScript engine starts reading the code, it will first find the variable or function declarations and store them in a memory that will be used later on.
 This memory is also called a variable object which is an important part of the creation phase.

 Before the code execution, there is another phase which is called the creation phase where one of the processes is storing variables in memory.